nikclayton/documentation/content/en/methods/accounts.md

 : String.
 The account bio.

 avatar
-: Avatar image encoded using `multipart/form-data`
+: Avatar image encoded using `multipart/form-data`.
+This can not currently be used to delete an avatar image, only supply a new one (https://github.com/mastodon/mastodon/issues/18921).

 header
-: Header image encoded using `multipart/form-data`
+: Header image encoded using `multipart/form-data`.
+This can not currently be used to delete a header image, only supply a new one (https://github.com/mastodon/mastodon/issues/18921).

 locked
 : Boolean.
 Whether manual approval of follow requests is required.